"The reverse side also has a reverse side."

 |FALLEN PALM FROND|

-But to me the most haunting segment occurred at the end, as Shin reflected on his life of "freedom" in South Korea:
+Near the end, Shin reflected on his life of "freedom" in South Korea:

 When it comes to my body, I live in South Korea, but in my mind I still live in the camp.
 I still feel I haven't quite managed to leave the camp for good.
 I would like to return to North Korea, my home.
 If it wouldn't be a labor camp any longer, I would like to live in the home where I was born.
 I want to farm there and live of the fruits of my own labor.
 Even if I would have to grow corn.
 [Prisoners at Camp 14 ate cabbage soup and corn three meals a day, seven days a week].
 If the border to North Korea ever opens up, I want to be the first to travel back there.
 I want to live in the camp where I was born.